cryptexfinance/website/src/pages/blog/2021-12-08-meet-the-team-preston.md

 title: Meet the Team - Preston
 author: Preston Van Loon
 date: 2021-12-08T22:03:48.953Z
-description: Weekly, Cryptex will interview one of the core team members involved in building the world's first Total Crypto Market Cap Token (TCAP).
+description: >
-  This week, Blockchain Developer Cris - a Coffee Lover, Prev.
-Devcon Scholar at Ethereum Foundation, and Leader of the Honduras Ethereum Community - shares his background and his role in development at Cryptex.
-Read on to learn about how Cris got into crypto, Cris's favorite community meme, and more.
+  This week, Prysmatic Labs co-founder Preston shares his background and his role in development at Cryptex.
+His time leading blockchain developers at Prysmatic and receiving a $2M grant from the Ethereum Foundation gives him valuable insight into how to make Cryptex a world-class project.
 featuredpost: true
 featuredimage: /img/pvl-copy.png
 tags: